 History

-The Fort San Pedro (or the Fuerte de San Pedro in Spanish) is a military defence structure in Cebu.
-It was built by the Spaniards under the command of Miguel Lopez de Legazpi, the first governor of Captaincy General of the Philippines.
-The original fort built right after the arrival of Legaspi and his expedition was made of wood.
-It was then replaced in the 17th century with a stone fort to repel Muslim raiders.
+The Fort San Pedro (Fuerte de San Pedro in Spanish) is a historic military defense fort in Cebu City.
+It was originally built by Spanish forces under Miguel López de Legazpi, the first governor of the Captaincy General of the Philippines.
+The first fort, constructed right after Legazpi’s arrival, was made of wood.
+In the 17th century, it was replaced with a stronger stone fort to protect Cebu from Muslim raiders.

 Chronological history of Fort San Pedro